Prince Akishino Turns 46, Calls for Emperor ‘Retirement Age’

-Click here to read more about Prince Akishino and his family.Filed under Japanese Royals
+Click here to read more about Prince Akishino and his family.Filed under Japan

-Tagged Birthday, Emperor Akihito of Japan, Health, Imperial Household Agency, Portraits, Press Conference, Prince Akishino of Japan, Prince Hisahito of Japan, Princess Kako of Japan, Princess Kiko of Japan, Princess Mako of Japan, Succession.
+Tagged Birthday, Emperor Akihito of Japan, Health, Imperial Household Agency, Portraits, Press Conference, Prince Akishino of Japan, Prince Hisahito of Akishino, Princess Kako of Akishino, Princess Kiko of Japan, Princess Mako of Akishino, Succession.